 In very basic terms, manufacturers (either individually or through a stewardship organization), design their own stewardship program.
-They prepare and implement a plan to reach certain goals and report to CalRecycle on their progress.
-CalRecycle approves plans, checks progress, and provides oversight and enforcement to ensure a level playing field among paint manufacturers.
+They prepare and implement a plan to achieve certain goals and report to CalRecycle on their progress.
+CalRecycle approves plans, monitors progress, and provides oversight and enforcement to ensure a level playing field among paint manufacturers.
 Other service providers, such as HHW management contractors, local HHW programs, and/or retailers, participate in the program as negotiated through the manufacturer or stewardship organization.

 A stewardship plan defines how a manufacturer or stewardship organization intends to fulfill its responsibilities under the law and communicates a course of action to stakeholders and the public.
 Plans submitted to CalRecycle will be posted at CalRecycle’s Paint Stewardship Program webpage.

 A unique and very important aspect of the paint stewardship law is that it requires sustainable funding.
 Paint manufacturers are required to demonstrate sufficient funding for the program via an assessment added to the cost of paint that must be approved by CalRecycle as part of the plan approval process.
-A stewardship organization collects a paint stewardship assessment for each container of paint sold in the state by manufacturers operating under their CalRecycle-approved plan.
+A stewardship organization collects a paint stewardship assessment for each container of paint sold in the state by manufacturers operating under a CalRecycle-approved plan.
 That assessment will be added to the cost of all paint sold to California retailers and distributors, and, in turn, each of those retailers and distributors will add the assessment to the purchase price of all paint sold in the state.
 The amount of the assessment shall be sufficient to meet, but not exceed, the cost of carrying out the plan.
 Any surplus funds must be put back into the program to reduce the costs of the program, including the assessment amount.